MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part4-returns.md

 ### Calculating and distributing detail taxes for return line items

 Use the Returns Line Item Tax Detail Entry window to add, change, delete, or view tax amounts calculated on an individual line item.
 Taxes are calculated automatically as you enter each tax detail or edit the Total Returns amount.
-Summary tax edits won’t change the taxes calculated for each line item in the Returns Line Item Tax Detail Entry window.
+Summary tax edits won't change the taxes calculated for each line item in the Returns Line Item Tax Detail Entry window.
 However, tax edits made for each return line will change the summary tax amounts in the Returns Tax Summary Entry window.

 **To calculate and distribute detail taxes for return line items:**